-1. Inspect the two O-rings.
-In particular, look for shearing of the O-ring used in the vicinity of the lower stop/metering plate.
-Discard if these are damaged.

-- Inspect the springs closely.
+- 1. Inspect the two O-rings.
+In particular, look for shearing of the O-ring used in the vicinity of the lower stop & metering plate.
+Discard if these are damaged. - Inspect the springs closely.
 Use a microscope or magnifying glass.
 Look for wear (flatting) of the wire between the two dead end coils on each end of the spring.
 If this wear appears to exceed approximately 10% of the wire's original diameter, the springs should be replaced. - 3.
 A much better evaluation can be made using a spring checker (if available).
 Compress each spring to a length of 6.75 mm (0.266 inch).
 If the force is less than 8.32 N (1.87 lb), the spring should be replaced. - 4.
-Generally speaking, if the valve is known to have several thousand hours of operation, the springs should be replaced. - Inspect the valve contact surfaces on both the moving metering plate and the lower stop/metering plate.
-The metering plates should be replaced (or factory reconditioned) if ridges exist in excess of 15 μm (0.0006 inch) at the edges of the polished contact surfaces. - 6.
-Before reassembly, gently lap the metering plate contact faces using a flat polishing stone.
+Generally speaking, if the valve is known to have several thousand hours of operation, the springs should be replaced. - 5.
+Inspect the valve contact surfaces on both the moving metering plate and the lower stop & metering plate.
+The metering plates should be replaced (or factory reconditioned) if ridges exist in excess of 15 $\mu$ m (0.0006 inch) at the edges of the polished contact surfaces. - Before reassembly, gently lap the metering plate contact faces using a flat polishing stone.
 Concentrate only on removing nicks, local damage, and mineral deposits.
 Do not attempt to remove substantial material.
 Only machine lapping can correct out-of-flatness conditions to the precision level necessary for good sealing. - Inspect the SOGAV housing and upper plate for obvious damage.
 Note that the SOGAV housing, upper plate, and armature are a matched assembly.
 If any one of these parts requires replacement, the whole matched assembly must be replaced. - 8.
 If the E-core solenoid assembly was found to be bad during the previous troubleshooting tests, discard and procure a replacement.
-This is a potted assembly and is not serviceable. - Inspect the beveled retaining ring for wear, cracks or other nonconformances.
-If worn or damaged, discard and replace with new retaining ring.
-Do not machine, grind, cut, or physically modify the beveled retaining ring in any way.
+This is a potted assembly and is not serviceable.